Choose a Singing Teacher | How to Pick the Right Singing Teacher

 - Access to backing tracks and music

-- Their availability.
+- Their availability

 Are they qualified?
+Qualifications to teach singing

-Qualifications can come in many different guises so don’t be too quick to base your decision on whether they have a degree or a multitude of letters after their name or whether they have had a dazzling and successful singing career themselves.
+Qualifications can come in many different guises so don’t be too quick to base your decision just on whether they have a degree or a multitude of letters after their name or whether they have had a dazzling and successful singing career themselves.

 Having the discipline to study and pass exams does not automatically equate to being an effective and inspirational voice teacher, and being a great singer often doesn’t translate into being a great teacher or coach!

-It is however an essential requirement that a singing teacher can actually sing as they will need to use their voice to demonstrate a multitude of examples of singing to you.
+It is, however, an essential requirement that a singing teacher can actually sing as they will need to use their voice to demonstrate a multitude of examples of singing to you.

+If you want the very best vocal coach and price is less of an issue, then you’ll need to focus on the evidence of their results.
+Do their students sing well?
 The best gauge of a good teacher is to be able to hear the results their students have achieved as a result of having lessons with them.

 Their voices should sound individual and stand out for the right reasons so avoid working with a singing teacher whose students all have similar issues with their voices e.g nasal, strained or shouty, breathy or overly stylised to name a few.